My aversion to rental, is it all mental?

 I have moved a few times over the years, including a move across the globe, and downsizing from a house to an inner city 1 bed apartment, so I am used to the odd 'wardrobe clear-out'.
 What often happens however, is me thinking that I am ready to part with an item only to discover that when push comes to shove, I just can't do it.
 I might take a trip down memory lane, remembering that event I wore the top too, or the job interview I may have nailed while wearing it.
 Or maybe I'll have a lightbulb moment and find a new way to style it and come up with an excuse to wear it again.

 I remember recently having to leave my favourite pair of hi-top sneakers, which let's just say, had seen better days, out for my partner to kindly "dispose of" while I was away so I didn't have to do it.

 I can't see myself ever having a 'capsule' wardrobe.
 Firstly because I would have to part with too many items to get there, but also because I like having options readily available.

-The point is, I get very attached to the clothes I own.
-So the idea of ordering an amazing looking jumper, having it arrive beautifully for me to unwrap, have it sit in my wardrobe, wear it once, maybe twice, which I begin to attach memories to, only to have to return it in a few days, just makes me sad.
+The point is, I get very attached to my clothes.
+Therefore, the idea of ordering an item, that is delivered beautifully for me to unwrap, only to wear it once, maybe twice, where I begin to attach memeories to it, and that I have to return a couple of days later, just makes me sad.